kristapsb52/Qgis_Skimage_Method_plugin/README.txt

 * After it has been downloaded, in QGIS go to Plugins -> Manage and Install Plugins... -> go to Installed and mark the checkbox for "get Median Functions"
 * After all these steps have been done, reload QGIS and enjoy the plugin!

+Notes:
+* You can automatically upload the images with plugin reloader.
+To install it go to https://plugins.qgis.org/plugins/plugin_reloader/ You have to install this file in to the plugins folder as you did with Qgis Skimage Method plugin.
+When the plugin reloader is installed in to QGIS connect reloader plugin with Qgis Skimage Method plugin by clicking on reloader and choosing your desired plugin. ** The way it works is, when you have processed your image, simply click on plugin reloader and it will import the image in to the project, if it was processed without any errors.